 Some battery-operated models can also be connected to an AC adapter, so the device is always ready when you need it.

 A lint remover is a fairly small, compact device.
-We advise potential buyers to choose a lint remover that is comfortable in the hand and weighs between three and six ounces.
+It's important to choose a lint remover that is comfortable in the hand and weighs between three and six ounces.

 You want the lint remover to be as comfortable to hold as possible.
 Look for a model with an ergonomically designed handle.
 U-shaped handles are usually the most comfortable.